lambda-11235/ttyped/README.md

 ## Semantics

-See "The Calculus of Constructions" by Coquand and Huet for the full semantics.
+TTyped's semantics is essentially the same as the CoC extended with axioms.
+See "The Calculus of Constructions" by Coquand and Huet for its full semantics.
 One interesting thing to note is that the syntax given in the paper rules out unbound variables and forces `*` to be used only at the type level, while TTyped uses separate semantics checks.
 This is partly done to make parsing easier, as well as because TTyped uses Church-style variables instead of de Bruijn indices in its syntax.
 These Church-style variables are then converted into de Bruijn indices for type checking and reduction.

+### Axioms

+Axioms is TTyped's extension to the CoC.
+Axioms are symbolic that take on any valid variable type.
+One may think of an axiom `ax` of type `t` as a wrapper around the whole program like so `\ax : t. ...`.

+**TODO**: Give typing judgements and reductions for axioms.
+They should be almost identical to those for variables.

 ## Example Session